-Pale skin, tiredness.
+- Pale skin, tiredness.

-Feeling unable to tolerate strenuous activity or exercise.
+- Feeling unable to tolerate strenuous activity or exercise.

-Difficulty thinking or concentrating.
+- Difficulty thinking or concentrating.

-Suffering from regular bouts of ill health such as colds and flu.
+- Suffering from regular bouts of ill health such as colds and flu.

 Looking at this in terms of what is best for your long term and overall health.
 I must mention that you don’t have to start eating copious amounts of red meat to improve your iron levels.
 In fact this may not help a great deal especially if a major part of the problem isn’t that you are not necessarily getting enough iron, but that your body may well be having trouble metabolizing it.
 If you are not vegetarian but don’t want to start eating red meat again, looking at other animal based foods that are rich in iron include: Lean Chicken, Turkey, Pork, Fish and Eggs.